-Earned sick leave may be authorized for all permanent employees (Classified and Unclassified) including appointed Department Heads and all employees of Constitutional Officers (such as the Sheriff, District Attorney, Clerk of Superior Court, and Solicitor General), except those who may be specifically exempt.
+Earned sick leave may be authorized for all permanent employees (Classified and Unclassified) including appointed Department Heads and all employees of Constitutional Officers and elected officials, except those who may be specifically exempt.
 Eligible employees earn and accrue sick leave based upon active creditable service, at the rates specified below.
 These amounts are in addition to any excess vacation time that is carried over to the sick leave balance.
 Sick leave does not accrue during unpaid leaves of absence or other periods of inactive service.